ACENTAURI-INRIA/AirSim/docs/settings.md

 # AirSim Settings

 ## Where are Settings Stored?
-AirSim is searching for the settings definition in 4 different ways in the following order.
+AirSim is searching for the settings definition in the following order.
 The first match will be used:

-1. Looking at the (absolute) path specified by the `--settings` command line argument.
+1. Looking at the (absolute) path specified by the `-settings` command line argument.
-For example, in Windows: `AirSim.exe --settings 'C:\path\to\settings.json'`
+For example, in Windows: `AirSim.exe -settings="C:\path\to\settings.json"`
-In Linux `./Blocks.sh --settings '/home/$USER/path/to/settings.json'`
+In Linux `./Blocks.sh -settings="/home/$USER/path/to/settings.json"`

-1. Looking for a json document passed as a command line argument by the `--settings` argument.
+2. Looking for a json document passed as a command line argument by the `-settings` argument.
-For example, in Windows: `AirSim.exe --settings '{"foo" : "bar"}'`
+For example, in Windows: `AirSim.exe -settings={"foo":"bar"}`
-In Linux `./Blocks.sh --settings '{"foo" : "bar"}'`
+In Linux `./Blocks.sh -settings={"foo":"bar"}`

-1. Looking in the folder of the executable for a file called `settings.json`.
+3. Looking in the folder of the executable for a file called `settings.json`.
+This will be a deep location where the actual executable of the Editor or binary is stored.
+For e.g. with the Blocks binary, the location searched is `<path-of-binary>/LinuxNoEditor/Blocks/Binaries/Linux/settings.json`.

+4. Searching for `settings.json` in the folder from where the executable is launched

+    This is a top-level directory containing the launch script or executable.
+For e.g. Linux: `<path-of-binary>/LinuxNoEditor/settings.json`, Windows: `<path-of-binary>/WindowsNoEditor/settings.json`

+    Note that this path changes depending on where its invoked from.
+On Linux, if executing the `Blocks.sh` script from inside LinuxNoEditor folder like `./Blocks.sh`, then the previous mentioned path is used.
+However, if launched from outside LinuxNoEditor folder such as `./LinuxNoEditor/Blocks.sh`, then `<path-of-binary>/settings.json` will be used.

-2. Looking in the users home folder for a file called `settings.json`.
+5. Looking in the AirSim subfolder for a file called `settings.json`.
 The AirSim subfolder is located at `Documents\AirSim` on Windows and `~/Documents/AirSim` on Linux systems.

 The file is in usual [json format](https://en.wikipedia.org/wiki/JSON).
 On first startup AirSim would create `settings.json` file with no settings at the users home folder.
 To avoid problems, always use ASCII format to save json file.